chrisdjscott/Atoman/README.md

 If you are not using a virtual environment you may need to `sudo` the last (install) command.

 Following this you should be able to run `python -m atoman` from anywhere to run the software.
-Alternatively you could use the `atoman` command to run the software.
+Alternatively you could use the `Atoman` command to run the software.

-## Building application (Mac OS X)

-On Mac OS X you can build a .app application using [PyInstaller](http://www.pyinstaller.org/).
-Simply change to the pyinstaller/ directory and run `./build.sh` (you may need to edit the path to pyinstaller.py).